mwouts/jupytext/README.md

 When loading or refreshing a non-`.ipynb` file, the outputs are read from the `.ipynb` file (if `ipynb` is listed in the formats).

-To enable paired notebooks, one option is to set the output formats by adding a `"jupytext": {"formats": "ipynb,py"}` entry to the notebook metadata with *Edit/Edit Notebook Metadata* in Jupyter's menu:
+To enable paired notebooks, one option is to set the output formats by adding a `"jupytext": {"formats": "ipynb,py"},` entry to the notebook metadata with *Edit/Edit Notebook Metadata* in Jupyter's menu:
 ```
 {
   "jupytext": {"formats": "ipynb,py"},